Managerial services and advice based on 50 years in the entertainment business. Click $ above to learn more.

 Real estate agents frown on solar because they believe it narrows your market when you sell.
-They’ve also run into significant issues when a solar installation is rented instead of owned, of if the solar company put a lien on your house instead of just the panels.
+They’ve also run into significant issues when a solar installation is rented instead of owned, of if the bank puts a lien on your house instead of just the panels.
+(That should never happen.
+There may be a UCC-1 lien, however, which is different.)
 You may have to wait patiently for a buyer who appreciates the value of solar and is willing to pay a reasonable amount extra for it.

 Some studies indicate solar panels add an average of 2%-4% to the value of a home.
 On a $300,000 house that might be $12,000 for a system that cost you over $20,000.
 Here’s a more optimistic view from Green Mountain Energy.

 I used a depreciation model in my spreadsheet.
 I start the value of the system at 70% of cost and depreciate by 0.39% per year.